 What is Low-Dose, High-Frequency?

 LDHF is a capacity-building approach that promotes maximum retention of clinical knowledge, skills, and attitudes through short, targeted in-service simulation-based learning activities spaced over time and reinforced with structured, ongoing practice sessions at the workplace.
-HMS is a signature example of LDHF for improved maternal and newborn health services.
-The LDHF approach can be applied to support learning for performance across essential clinical areas, including non-communicable diseases, family planning, adolescent health, and more.
+HMS is Jhpiego’s signature example of LDHF for improved maternal and newborn health services.
+The LDHF approach can be used to support learning for performance across essential clinical and non-clinical areas, including non-communicable diseases, family planning, adolescent health, and more.

 The Principles of LDHF Learning

 Learners receive targeted knowledge updates, observe demonstrations, perform clinical simulations, and practice new skills while receiving feedback in order to build competencies.